-In line with the requirements of the Act, this report describes the activities of BCE Inc., and its subsidiaries that are reporting entities under the Act, to limit the risk of using forced and child labour in our supply chains.
-This report covers activities from January 1, 2023 to December 31, 2023 (the "Reporting Period").
+In line with the requirements of the Act, this report describes the activities of BCE Inc., and its subsidiaries that are reporting entities under the Act, to prevent and reduce the risk of using forced and child labour in our business and supply chains.
+This report covers activities from January 1, 2024 to December 31, 2024 (the "Reporting Period").

-The information provided in this report generally applies to all Reporting Entities (defined below), except Epic Information Solutions Inc. is not part of BCE's SRM program (section 4.2).
+The information provided in this report generally applies to all Reporting Entities (defined below), except Epic Information Solutions Inc. and Outedge Media Canada LP are not yet part of BCE's SRM program (section 4.2).